 Drumming in The Contemporary Church

 Drumming is an ancient practice being incorporated into our so called 'worship services'.
 In fact it has become quite a fad in recent years with very many churches firmly convinced that drum circles can be used to praise and worship God.
-This current trend crosses all denominational lines.
-For example
+And this current trend crosses all denominational lines.

 The Church of the Holy Comforter in Richmond, VA.
 About three years ago (on Wednesday Feb.
 26 2014) Shaman-Reiki Master Rob Murphy spoke at the church on Shamanism and shamanic drumming.